World Series of Poker: Full House Pro

 The game is available free of charge on Xbox Live, and players get free bonus chips every 12 hours, and even more if they claim the bonus chips consecutively.
 Players can also purchase chips and gold with real money; chips can be spent in games or in the in-game store, and gold is used to purchase exclusive items.

 Pipeworks Studios announced that the servers for World Series of Poker: Full House Pro would close on March 4, 2015, and the game is now delisted from the marketplace.
-While it went on hiatus, the servers for the game were shut down at 12 pm PST on March 4, 2015.
+During the hiatus, the servers for the game were shut down at 12 pm PST on March 4, 2015.